eslint/rfcs/designs/2024-report-unused-inline-configs/README.md

 For a rough code reference, see [`poc: reporting unused inline configs`](https://github.com/JoshuaKGoldberg/eslint/commit/e14e404ed93e6238bdee817923a449f5215eecd8).

-This proposed design intentionally not involve any language-specific code changes.
+This proposed design does intentionally not involve any language-specific code changes.
 How a specific language computes its configuration comments is irrelevant to this proposed feature.

 ### Computing Option Differences